 On the other hand, Dr. Alan Malabanan, assistant professor of medicine at Harvard Medical School, says of testosterone,

 “I know many women use it, and there are some preliminary data that show that it improves libido.”

 But he also warns about possible adverse effects at a higher dosage.

 “Overall if women are really thinking about this, they have to weigh the side effects against the potential for gain.”

 “Taking a pill is easy.
-Changing your lifestyle is hard,"
+Changing your lifestyle is hard,” – Says Dr. Shifren.

 The International Society for the Study of Women’s Sexual Health, The North American Menopause Society, The Federacion Latinoamericana de Sociedades de Climaterio y Menopausia, The Royal College of Obstetricians and Gynecologists, The International Society of Endocrinology, The Endocrine Society of Australia, and The Royal Australian and New Zealand College of Obstetricians and Gynecologists.

 The international panel concluded the only evidence-based indication for testosterone therapy for women is for the treatment of HSDD, with available data supporting a moderate therapeutic effect.
-The general consensus seems to be that testosterone therapy may be considered if other strategies fail, with possible risks and benefits discussed by doctor and patient before embarking on a plan.
+The consensus seems to be that testosterone therapy may be considered if other strategies fail, with possible risks and benefits discussed by the doctor and patient before embarking on a plan.

 As Dr. Shifren says,